Functional Equation for p-adic Rankin-Selberg L-functions: Abstract

 \section{Abstract}

 We prove a functional equation for the three-variable $p$-adic $L$-function attached to the Rankin-Selberg convolution of a Coleman family and a CM Hida family, which was studied by Loeffler and Zerbes.
-Consequentially, we deduce that an anticyclotomic $p$-adic $L$-function attached to a $p$-non-ordinary modular form vanishes identically in the indefinite setting.
+Consequently, we deduce that an anticyclotomic $p$-adic $L$-function attached to a $p$-non-ordinary modular form vanishes identically in the indefinite setting.
+This is a crucial step towards the Iwasawa main conjecture for non-ordinary modular forms over the anticyclotomic $\Zp$-extension of an imaginary quadratic field in the indefinite setting.